azimuttapp/azimutt/libs/aml/docs/entity.md

   name
 ```

-You can use properties to define a view:
+There are [specific properties](./properties.md#entity-properties) for entities, for examples to define view:

 ```aml
 admins {view: "SELECT * FROM users WHERE role = 'admin'"}